How can I find out if there’s space available for new members?

 How do I sell my stockholding membership?

-Vested FSP stockholding members may sell their stock membership either directly to a buyer that they find on their own (in which case they need to register their request to transfer their stock, see above), or they may request that the pool support their efforts to sell the stock.
+Vested FSP stockholding members may sell their stock membership either directly to a buyer they find on their own (in which case they need to register their request to transfer their stock, see above), or, they may request that the pool support their efforts to sell the stock.
 Unvested stockholding members may request that the pool retire their stock membership.
-To register you request to sell you stock and seek placement on the For Sale list, which is first-come, first-served, see Sell/Retire Stock.
-Your registration will alert our Membership Chairs who will validate you stock membership's vested percentage and inform you of your choices.
-The pool cannot guarantee that your membership will sell before April 30th, which the payment deadline for the annual operating fee.
+To register your request to sell you stock and seek placement on the For Sale list, which is first-come, first-served, see Sell/Retire Stock.
+The Sell/Retire Stock Request is available January 1st thru April 30th every year.
+Your registration will alert our Membership Chairs who will validate your stock membership’s vested percentage and inform you of your choices.
+The pool cannot guarantee that your membership will sell before April 30, which is the payment deadline for the annual operating fee.
 If the pool can sell your stock membership before April 30, then you will be paid the proceeds from the sale of your stock in accordance with the stock vestment schedule.
-If the pool is not able to sell your stock membership before April 30, then you must pay the annual operating fee in order to remain on the for-sale list until opening day, after which you annual operating fee payment will become non-refundable.
-Should you find a buyer for your stock, simple introduce them to our membership chair to effect the sale of your stock regardless of your place on the for-sale list.
+If the pool is not able to sell your stock membership before April 30, then you must pay the annual operating fee (and late fee, if applicable) in order to remain on the for-sale list until opening day, after which your annual operating fee payment will become non-refundable.
+Should you find a buyer for your stock before April 30, simply introduce them to our membership chair to effect the sale of your stock regardless of your place on the for-sale list.

 Can I bring my own food and drink to the pool?

 Yes.
 You may bring your own food and drink to the pool area.
 Food and glass containers are not permitted on the pool deck.
 We have sunny and shaded picnic areas and grills for your use.
 Many of our members order food from area restaurants that deliver to the pool.
-We also have a snack bar that sells soft drinks, juices, bottled water, candy, chips, and other light snack items.
-The snack bar is generally open from noon to 5 p.m. after school is out for the summer (and open weekends before the end of school).
 No alcoholic beverages are allowed on pool property with the exception of Board-sponsored activities.

 Do you have lifeguards?